 Under provisions of the U.S. Internal Revenue Code (the "IRC"), a limitation applies to the use of the U.S. net operating loss and credit carry-forwards that would be applicable if ACM experiences an "ownership change," as defined in IRC Section 382.
-ACM conducted an analysis of its stock ownership under IRC Section 382 and \$4,385 of the net operating loss carryforwards are subject to annual limitation as a result of the ownership change in 2017.
+ACM conducted an analysis of its stock ownership under IRC Section 382 and \$3,121 of the net operating loss carryforwards are subject to annual limitation as a result of the ownership change in 2017.
 The net operating loss carryforwards are not expected to expire before utilization.

-The Company's effective tax rate differs from statutory rates of 21% for U.S. federal income tax purposes and 12.5% to 25% for PRC income tax purpose due to the effects of the valuation allowance and certain permanent differences as they pertain to book-tax differences in employee stock-based compensation and non-US research expense.
+The Company's effective tax rate differs from statutory rates of 21% for U.S. federal income tax purposes and 12.5% to 25% for mainland China income tax purpose due to the effects of the valuation allowance and certain permanent differences as they pertain to book-tax differences in employee stock-based compensation and non-US research expense.
 A new requirement to capitalize and amortize previously deductible research and experimental expenses resulting from a change in Section 174 made by the Tax Cuts and Jobs Act of 2017 (the "TCJA") became effective on January 1, 2022.
-Under the TCJA, the Company is required to capitalize, and subsequently amortize R&D expenses over fifteen years for research activities conducted outside of the U.S. The capitalization of overseas R&D expenses resulted in a significant increase in the Company's global intangible low-taxed income inclusion.
-Congress is considering legislation, but legislation has not passed, that would repeal the capitalization requirement.
-Pursuant to the Corporate Income Tax Law of the PRC, all of the Company's PRC subsidiaries are liable to PRC Corporate Income Taxes at a rate of 25%, except for ACM Shanghai.
+Under the TCJA, the Company is required to capitalize, and subsequently amortize R&D expenses over fifteen years for research activities conducted outside of the U.S. The capitalization of overseas R&D expenses resulted in a significant increase in the Company's global intangible low-taxed income inclusion beginning in 2022.
+Pursuant to the Corporate Income Tax Law of mainland China, all of the Company's mainland China subsidiaries are liable to mainland China Corporate Income Taxes at a rate of 25%, except for ACM Shanghai and ACM Lingang.
 According to Guoshuihan 2009 No. 203, an entity certified as an "advanced and new technology enterprise" is entitled to a preferential income tax rate of 15%.
-ACM Shanghai was certified as an "advanced and new technology enterprise" in 2012 and again in 2016, 2018, and 2021, with an effective period of three years.
-In 2021, ACM Shanghai was certified as an eligible integrated circuit production enterprise and is entitled to a preferential income tax rate of 12.5% from January 1, 2020 to December 31, 2022.
-The provision for PRC corporate income tax for ACM Shanghai is calculated by applying the income tax rate of 12.5% for the years ended December 31, 2022, 2021 and 2020.
+ACM Shanghai was certified as an "idvanced and new technology enterprise" in 2012 and again in 2016, 2018, and 2021, effective until December 31, 2023, and is expected to be re-certified for future years in 2024.
+In 2022, ACM Shanghai was certified as an eligible integrated circuit production enterprise and was entitled to a preferential income tax rate of 15%.
+ACM Lingang New area in China (Shanghai) Pilot Free Trade Zone are entitled to a preferential income tax rate of 15%.
+ACM Lingang was certified for this in 2021, and this preferential income tax rate of 15% for the year ended December 31, 2023 and 12.5% for the years ended December 31, 2023 and 2021.

-Income tax expense for the years ended December 31, 2022, 2021 and 2020 differed from the amounts computed by applying the statutory U.S. federal income tax rate of 21% to pretax income as a result of the following:
+Income tax expense for the years ended December 31, 2023, 2022 and 2021 differed from the amounts computed by applying the statutory U.S. federal income tax rate of 21% to pretax income as a result of the following:

-Year E Year Ended December 31, 2022 2021 2020 Effective tax rate reconciliation: Income tax provision at statutory rate 21.00% 21.00% 21.00% Stock Compensation (2.72) (12.75) (36.99) Foreign rate differential (9.43) (11.60) (5.07) Other permanent difference (0.26) (0.23) 11.71 Foreign income taxed in US 19.86 10.32 6.05 Foreign Research Expense (4.79) (6.59) (8.80) Change in valuation allowance 1.28 0.16 (0.25) Total income tax expense (benefit) 24.94% 0.31% (12.35)%
+Year Ended December 31,

+2023 2022 2021

+Effective tax rate reconciliation:

+Income tax provision at statutory rate 21.00 % 21.00 % 21.00 %

+Stock Compensation (2.00) (2.72) (12.75)

+Foreign rate differential (10.47) (9.43) (11.60)

+Other permanent difference 0.03 (0.26) (0.23)

+Foreign income taxed in US 7.39 19.86 10.32

+Foreign Research Expense (8.01) (4.79) (6.59)

+Change in valuation allowance 8.72 1.28 0.16

+Total income tax expense 16.66 % 24.94 % 0.31 %